cyberark/secrets-provider-for-k8s/design/milestone_1_2_design_doc.md

 The performance tests should answer the following question:

-* *How many secrets can 1 follower support?*
+* *How many secrets can 1 Follower support?*

 More specifically, regarding secrets provider that pulls secrets every given amount of time, the question is:

-* *How many secrets can 1 follower retrieve every 1 minute?*
+* *How many secrets can 1 Follower retrieve every 1 minute?*

-To answer it, we will measure what is the maximum number of secrets 1 follower can serve.
+To answer it, we will measure what is the maximum number of secrets 1 Follower can serve.
 To measure it, we will launch 100, 1000 and 10K goroutines, each sending batch secret retrieval API call to the follower repeatedly during 1 minute.
 We measure the total amount of secrets received during 1 minute for each, and the result is the maximum number of secrets received.

 Since this number may vary depending on many variables, we will do this test for each of the following variables independently: